Cool off with a refreshing glass of Blueberry Granita, an iconic Sicilian treat!

 Tips and suggestions:

-Try making granita with other fruits that are in season such as strawberries or peaches.
+-Try making granita with other fruits that are in season such as strawberries or peaches.

 If you have the time, whip up a batch of Sicilian Brioche recipe for the true Sicilian experience.
-Give this recipe a try and show me your photos by tagging me [email protected] or #mangiabedda on Facebook or Instagram.
+Give this recipe a try and show me your photos by tagging me with@mangiabedda or #mangiabedda on Facebook or Instagram.
 Buon appetito!

 Ingredients